Saurabh7642/The-Resistance-of-Randomness/README.md

 ---

-### 8.2 Distribution of Hitting Times
+## Distribution of Hitting Times

-The histogram of hitting times reveals:
+The histogram of hitting times shows:

-- A strong concentration at low step counts
+- A strong concentration at small step counts,
-- A pronounced heavy tail caused by rare but long random trajectories
+- A pronounced heavy tail caused by rare but long trajectories,
-- Asymmetry between \( H_{uv} \) and \( H_{vu} \) driven by graph topology
+- Asymmetry between \( H_{uv} \) and \( H_{vu} \) driven by graph topology and
+  degree imbalance.

-This highlights why analytical approaches are essential for understanding stochastic systems with high variance.
+This highlights why analytical approaches are often preferable to pure simulation when studying stochastic systems with high variance.

+The histogram image is saved automatically in the `results/` directory.

 ---

-## 9. Relevance to Quantitative Research
+## Relevance to Quantitative Research and HFT

-This project directly connects to problems encountered in quantitative finance:
+This project connects directly to problems in quantitative finance:

-- **First-passage times** for barrier crossings
+- **First-passage times** for barrier crossings,
-- **Liquidity flow** in networked order books
+- **Liquidity flow** modeled as current through a network,
-- **Risk contagion** in correlation and exposure graphs
+- **Risk contagion** in correlation and exposure graphs,
-- **Spectral properties** of the Laplacian related to stability and mixing
+- **Spectral properties** of the Laplacian related to mixing and stability.

-The ability to translate stochastic dynamics into deterministic linear systems is a core skill in quantitative research and high-frequency trading.
+The ability to translate stochastic dynamics into deterministic linear systems is a core skill in quantitative research.

 ---

-## 10. How to Run
+## How to Run

 ```bash
 pip install networkx numpy matplotlib